 Manchac Swamp Bridge

-Figure: Manchac Swamp Bridge.
+Figure: Manchac Swamp Bridge

 Feiyunjiang Bridge

-Figure: Feiyunjiang Bridge.
-Source: en.people.cn
+Figure: Feiyunjiang Bridge

-• Stone
+• Stone (used in early construction)

-• Advanced materials
+• Advanced composite materials

-Weight & Strength of Beam Bridge
+Weight and Strength of Beam Bridges

 Types of Beam Bridge

-1. Based on geometry
+1. Based on Geometry:

 • Straight beam